briansukhnandan/new-website-react/README.md

 - This site is deployed with Vercel

 ## Motivation
 - I wanted a site a little more minimalistic.
-I felt my last personal website had a lot going on, not to mention the code itself was unmaintainable because it was developed when i was beginning to learn HTML/CSS/JS filly.
+I felt my last personal website had a lot going on, not to mention the code itself was starting to get unmaintainable because it was developed when i was beginning to learn HTML/CSS/JS fully.
 - My site is inspired slightly by Luke Smith (lukesmith.xyz), however I strive to have a little more "bloat" to my website than some would like.